aarong/feedme-spec/README.md

 - The client must not respond to the server.

-- If the feed referenced by the message is not understood to be `open`, then the server has violated the specification.
-The client should understand the feed to be `closed` and may attempt to open it.
+- If the feed referenced by the message is not understood to be `open`, then the server has violated the specification and the client should discard the message.

 Server behavior: